 This Pumpkin and Spinach Vegan Lasagna for Two is just about the perfect meal if you love creamy pastas that melt in your mouth and seem way more indulgent than they actually are.
 And if you hate baking up those full-size lasagnas that take forever to make and then last forever and a week.

-I made this vegan lasagna on a weeknight and it took me no more than 45 minutes to put together (plus baking time).
+I made this vegan lasagna for two on a weeknight and it was nowhere near as time-consuming as you might imagine.
 I used those no-boil noodles that cut down on the prep time quite a bit and the 7-inch noodles also fit perfectly in my little baking dish.

-There are two kinds of fillings that you need to make for this dish, but they come together easily.
+There are two kinds of fillings that you need to make for this pumpkin and spinach vegan lasagna for two, but they come together easily.
 One is a pumpkin bechamel sauce that is smooth and velvety and fragrant with nutmeg.
 I used almond milk for the bechamel but you can use any nondairy milk.
 The spinach filling is rather like creamed spinach — in fact if you were looking for a vegan creamed spinach recipe I bet you won’t find a better one.
 I used cashew cream in place of the dairy cream and it was just perfect.

 To top the lasagna I used some grated potatoes because I love potatoes and I love the crunch they add to the creamy lasagna.
 You could go with breadcrumbs mixed with a little oil and herbs if you’d rather.